Bayesian kernel machine regression-causal mediation analysis

-Our BKMR--CMA algorithm easily extend to non-normal outcomes and mediators.
-If the outcome is binary, the probit regression option in the $\tt{bkmr}$ R package can be used and our code can be implemented to estimate the mediation effects \citep{bobb2018}.
-The general approach we present can be used to estimate mediation effects for any Bayesian mediator and outcome models.
-BKMR--CMA is useful in several settings, including when there is a high dimensional exposure, when there are multiple exposures and effect modifiers, or both.
+BKMR-CMA is useful in several settings, including when there is a high dimensional exposure, when there are multiple exposures and effect modifiers, or both.
 One can use the hierarchical variable selection option in the $\tt{bkmr}$ package in addition to component-wise variable selection presented here.
+In addition to effect modifiers, our general framework can allow for complex relationships between confounders, the exposures, mediator and outcome, by also including confounding variables in the kernel functions.
+However, in this setting, one would need to integrate over the distribution of the confounders included in the kernel function to obtain correct marginal estimates (instead of evaluating the effects at the mean level of these confounders).

-Many limitations of our method are due to the increasing computation time required to fit BKMR and predict counterfactuals as the number of exposures and sample size increase.
+A limitation of our method is the increasing computation time required to fit BKMR and predict counterfactuals as the complexity of the model and sample size increase.
+The computational burden of the BKMR-CMA algorithm for a single simulation dataset with $N=300$ is just over four hours.

 In some applications, exposure to mixtures with more than ten elements is common.
-When $L$ is significantly greater 10, simulations studies would need be conducted to see how our method preforms.
+When the number of mixture elements is significantly greater than 10, simulations studies would need be conducted to see how our method performs.
 In the current formulation of our algorithm, we assume the mediator and outcome models are independent.